deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 Since deuterium is a quadrupolar nucleus, :math:`I>1/2`, there also can be a quadrupolar coupling interaction between the nuclear quadrupole moment and the surrounding electric field gradient (EFG) tensor, defined in the optional *quadrupolar* key.
-An EFG tensor is a second-rank traceless symmetric tensor, and we describe its components with *Cq* and *eta*, i.e., the quadrupolar coupling constant and asymmetry parameter, respectively.
+An EFG tensor is a second-rank traceless symmetric tensor, and we describe its coupling to a quadrupolar nucleus with *Cq* and *eta*, i.e., the quadrupolar coupling constant and asymmetry parameter, respectively.
 Additionally, we use the Euler angle orientations, *alpha*, *beta*, and *gamma*, which are the relative orientation of the EFG tensor from a common reference frame.

 See :numref:`table_site` and :numref:`table_symmetric_tensor` for further information on the :ref:`site_api` and :ref:`sy_api` objects and their attributes, respectively.